 We ventured out driven by curiosity, without even knowing what to expect, and we returned back charmed and enriched by such a small and remote country.

-Vanuatu islands, officially the Republic of Vanuatu, lies over 2,000 km away the Australian East coast.
+Vanuatu islands, officially the Republic of Vanuatu, lies over 2,000 km from the Australian East coast.
 It’s the second biggest archipelago next to Australia after New Caledonia.

 Constituted by 83 islands of volcanic origin, including many uninhabited islets, recent estimates count roughly 270,000 local residents, or Ni-Vanuatu.